Ron Gant: Playing career

 Additionally, Gant stole thirty-three bases in 1990, qualifying for the 30–30 club.
 He duplicated that feat in 1991, joining Willie Mays (1956–1957) and Bobby Bonds (1977–1978) as the only players in Major League history to that point to have two 30 home run/30 stolen base seasons in a row.
-Barry Bonds later eclipsed the accomplishment, qualifying for the 30-30 Club in three straight seasons, from 1995–1997.
+Barry Bonds later eclipsed the accomplishment, qualifying for the 30–30 Club in three straight seasons, from 1995–1997.

-Although his home run and stolen base totals were extremely similar the following year, most of his other stats were not as good: he hit just .251 with over 100 strike outs and 23 fewer hits in just 14 fewer at bats (AB).
+Although his home run and stolen base totals were extremely similar the following year, most of his other stats were not as good: he hit just .251 with over 100 strikeouts and 23 fewer hits in just 14 fewer at-bats.
 His RBI numbers also increased to 105.

 The Braves lost to the Minnesota Twins in the 1991 World Series.
 Gant batted .267 in the series, with four RBIs, as the Twins won it in a close and exciting seventh game.
 During Game 2 of the 1991 World Series, Gant had a memorable and controversial confrontation with Twins first baseman Kent Hrbek.
 As Gant was trying to make it back to first base to avoid Twins pitcher Kevin Tapani's pickoff, he claimed Hrbek pulled his leg off the base during the swipe tag and Gant was called out.
 Drew Coble, the first base umpire, ruled that Gant's momentum had carried him off the bag, and refused to change his call.
 Aiding the controversy the commentators at the time remarked that it appeared that Hrbek had in fact lifted Gant off the bag and that his 235-pound frame helped him lift the lighter Gant who weighs only 172 pounds.
-Also, New York Times writer Claire Smith wrote that "Hrbek seemed to lift Gant's leg right off the bag as the Braves' center fielder fought to keep his balance."
-This play caused the Braves bench to empty during the argument.
+New York Times writer Claire Smith wrote, "Hrbek seemed to lift Gant's leg right off the bag as the Braves' center fielder fought to keep his balance."
+This play caused the Braves' bench to empty during the argument.

 Although he would never hit .300 again, Gant's batting average continued to climb back up into the .270s and his power numbers stayed great, while he continually drove in over 80 runs a year, peaking at 117 in 1993.
 In both 1991 and 1993, he was in the top five in the league in runs batted in.
-His speed and power combination made him bidworthy, and the Reds and Cardinals each paid a lot for him in the mid-90s.

-Before the 1992 season, Gant got into an altercation with future congressman Connie Mack IV.
 In 1992, Gant made his last World Series appearance, where he got one double in eight at-bats, and the Braves lost again, this time in six games to the Toronto Blue Jays.

 On September 15, 1993, during a nationally televised game on ESPN against the Cincinnati Reds, Gant hit a game-winning walk-off home run off Rob Dibble to give the Braves a come from behind victory.
 The Braves trailed 6–2, going into the bottom of the 9th.